rydmike/rydmike.github.io/flutterissues.md

 ### Flutter Issue Reports

-> The code samples below are related to some of the Flutter issues I have reported in the Flutter [repository](https://github.com/flutter/flutter/issues).
+> The code samples below are from Flutter issues I have reported in the Flutter [repository](https://github.com/flutter/flutter/issues).
 These samples were made to demonstrate the reported issues at the time.
 Some samples may be generally useful and interesting, so I decided to keep them available.
 >
-> I also have issue reports with sample code that are just available as Gists, some that can be run in DartPad, I might add links to some of them later, if they are interesting enough.
+> I also have issue reports with sample code that are just available as Gists, some that can be run in DartPad.
+I might add links to some of them later, if they are interesting enough.

 ---